CJSCommonPlatform/govuk_angularjs_boilerplate/README.md

 - A **domain** module represents a business domain of the application, and should be modelled such that it could, if required, be loaded on demand.
 In order to satisfy this requirement, _it must not depend on any other domain_.
 Typically, a domain will map to a top-level route in the application and may, itself, contain sub-domains.
+A domain module folder is prefixed with a `+`.

-In the boilerplate app, the `common` and `config` modules are core modules, depended upon by one or more domains.
+In the boilerplate app, the `shared` and `config` modules are core modules, depended upon by one or more domains.

 ###Module Structure